finsberg/IN1910_H22/book/docs/lectures/optimization/software_optimization.md

 ```
 So we can see that line 22, increment the position itself, takes up 81.7% of the time it takes to use the `step()` method.
 Perhaps we can improve this by vectorizing with numpy?
 Appending the elements to the history takes 20% of the time, which is also a considerable amount.
 Perhaps it would be better to initialize an empty array and then just update the elements?

+(software-optimization:memory-optimization)=
+## Memory optimization
+One of the main optimizations that was added to the python language in the transition from python 2 to python 3 was that

 ## Taking a step back: The Rules of Optimization